fliskdata/swift-ast/README.md

 - follow simple identifier references within lexical scope
 - surface naive type hints where present (e.g., `let x: Int`)

-It’s designed for program analysis pipelines like `fliskdata/analyze-tracking` and can also be used as a CLI with `npx`.
+It’s designed for use in program analysis pipelines like [`@flisk/analyze-tracking`](https://github.com/fliskdata/analyze-tracking) and can also be used as a CLI with `npx`.

 ## Quick Start (CLI)